 Francis Mallmann is the Argentine chef who cooks everything over open fire and his ground-floor restaurant La Boca is the most serious restaurant Faena has opened anywhere.
 The room holds an open Patagonian grill and serves dry-aged steaks, burnt vegetables, and wood-fire breads on an all-day menu.
 El Secreto, the speakeasy bar, opens off a back corridor after 10pm with a shorter menu and a DJ programme.

 A 105-foot lobby mural titled The Sefirotic Journey by Argentine artist Diego Gravinese, which took three years to paint.
 A 160-foot corridor holding the largest Keith Haring mural not in a museum, installed behind protective glass.
 Francis Mallmann opened La Boca on the ground floor.
-Rates start around $1,395 and the property is only partially open, which makes now the most interesting moment to book it.
+Rates open high in the four figures and the property is only partially open, which makes now the most interesting moment to book it.

 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.